christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 daughter Cleopatra whom Julius Caesar/Asander married.
-Using Josephus as a source, Antipater the Idumean's son King Herod was married to Simon Boethus's daughter Mariamme and Antipater the Idumean saved Julius Caesars life during the Battle of the Nile (47 BC).
+Using Josephus as a source, Antipater the Idumean's son King Herod was married to Simon Boethus's daughter Mariamme and Antipater the Idumean saved Julius Caesar's life during the Battle of the Nile (47 BC).
 As a reward, Josephus claims that Julius Caesar adopted King Herod's sons (Simon Boethus's grandsons) Aristobulus IV (Vespasian's grandfather [^10], Alexander (son of king Herod) aka Alexandros III aka Juba II, Herod